jballas/441_work/HW-8/readme.md

 The animation gets out of control so quickly.
 Several times I just stared at my screen wondering why I had one  image fading in and out 10 tens.
 That was not in my code, not that I could tell, anyway.

-### Hidden About div
+### Hidden code

-During my struggle with the images, I took a short break and created a hidden about button.
-The jQuery made it easy, using the `slideToggle()` The hardest part was getting the button to match my other home link, which involved changing my css
+During my struggle with the images, I took a short break and created a hidden section about my website.
+The jQuery made it so easy, using the `slideToggle()` The hardest part was getting the button to match my other home link, which involved changing my css

 ## Problems or Issues this week

 Using an array to rotate through my images didn't work this week.
 I believe I was struggling because there was no click event to rotate them.
 In our previous projects we used an event to change things.
-Whether it was clicking on a blank image to reveal the acutal image, or clicking on a button to reveal another random object.
-But my movie is 'automated' in a way.
+Whether it was clicking on a blank image to reveal the actual image, or clicking on a button to reveal another random object.
+But my movie is 'automated'.
 After you click the button once it 'plays' and the sequence of images and words appear in various `div` tags with Ids.
 ```
     // image appears from the array
       $('#title_card2').html(image[0]);

 ```
+Experiment # 2
 ```
-    // only one image appears from the array
+    // The problem is only one image appears from the array
       $('#title_card2').html(image[0]).fadeOut(2000, function(){
         $('#title_card2').html(image[2])
         });
 ```
-Experiment # 3, causing a strobe effect, where both images flashed one screen one after the other.
+Experiment # 3 caused a strobe effect, where both images flashed one screen one after the other.
 ```
 $('#movie_image').attr('src', './images/mary-pickford.jpg').fadeOut( function(){
   $('#movie_image').attr('src', './images/john-gilbert.jpg').fadeIn();
   });
 ```

 Experiment # 4
 ```